Aasif-github/Database/Basics/RestApi.md

+# What is API?
+An **API (Application Programming Interface)** is a set of rules and tools that allows different software applications to communicate with each other.
+It acts as a middleman, enabling one application to request data or services from another.

+### Key Components of an API:
+1. **Requests**: When one app sends a message to another app asking for data or an action.
+2. **Responses**: The other app replies with the requested data or confirms the action.
+3. **Endpoints**: Specific URLs in an API where requests are sent.
+4. **Methods**: Define what kind of operation the request is (e.g., GET, POST, PUT, DELETE).

+### Example in Daily Life:
+Think of an API as a **waiter at a restaurant**:
+- The menu is what the restaurant (system) offers.
+- You place an order (request) with the waiter (API).
+- The waiter takes your order to the kitchen (another system) and brings back your food (response).

+### Real-World Use Cases:
+1. **Login with Google/Facebook**: APIs handle authentication and share your login information with apps securely.
+2. **Weather Apps**: They use APIs to fetch the latest weather data from weather services.
+3. **Online Shopping**: APIs connect websites to payment gateways, allowing you to pay seamlessly.

+### Common Types of APIs:
+- **REST API**: Uses HTTP requests to interact with web services.
+- **GraphQL API**: Allows clients to request specific data, reducing over-fetching or under-fetching.
+- **SOAP API**: A more structured and secure API format used in legacy systems.

+APIs enable the seamless integration of different systems, making modern apps interconnected and user-friendly.

 # What is REST API?

 - REST is the most used API architecture for modern web services.
 They use URIs to find resources (both data and functionalities) and standard HTTP methods to get to them.

 - GET, POST, PUT, DELETE correspond to read, create, update, and delete operations.
 They typically use JSON for data formatting, though XML is also supported.

 - A key feature of REST APIs is stateless communication.
 Each request contains all the information it needs and servers don't have to keep session information between calls.